mastbaum/snoop/doc/index.rst

 Welcome to snoop's documentation!
 =================================
-snoop is the online processing and monitoring tool for the SNO+ data stream.
-It reads event data from the dispatcher and calculates statistics and generates trend plots for the data.
+snoop is an online data processing and monitoring tool developed for the SNO+ experiment.
+It reads event data from a file or `avalanche <http://github.com/mastbaum/avalanche>`_ dispatcher and calculates statistics.
 It is used to monitor the quality of the data being taken.

 Overview
 --------